chriswayg/ansible-initial-server/README.md

 - set timezone
 - no customization to motd, bashrc, etc.
 - does not disable Ubuntu swapfile
+- will not automatically grow partition after resizing VM disk
+- check tasks/main.yml and others to see what else is excluded

 ### After Installation from ISO
 - check networking, that the VM is reachable via SSH